Anxiety After Mushroom Trip – One Year Later

 Suddenly, things that were completely normal for me, like going on a hike or traveling, had become a challenge.
 I was afraid of being afraid.

-Most situations in which I experienced anxiety/panic attacks could be led back to two triggers:
+Most situations in which I experienced anxiety/panic attacks could be traced back to two triggers:

 • feeling like something is challenging